 Applicants may request funds to cover up to 80% of the cost to purchase and install light-duty electric vehicle supply equipment that will be available to the public.
 Funding requests are calculated on a per charger basis.
-Applicants may request up to \$150,000 per 150 kW (or greater) charging port and up to \$100,000 per 50 kW (or greater) charging port, with the total amount awarded per project site limited to \$600,000.
+Applicants may request up to \$150,000 per 150 kW charging port and up to \$100,000 per 50 kW Charging port (Dual port charging station with both a SAE CCS and CHAdeMO port with count as one port if they can't be used simultaneously) with the total amount awarded per project site limited to \$600,000.
 For the purpose of this program, a charging station with multiple ports will be considered one charging station, unless these ports can be used simultaneously.
 Any leveraged funds/resources, and their source, must be identified in the proposal application.
 Cost share may only be met with eligible and allowable costs.
-State incentive programs, are prohibited from being used to meet any provided cost share.
+State incentive programs, including MEA's Clean Fuel Incentive Program (CFIP), are prohibited from being used to meet any provided cost share.
 The recipient is legally obligated to meet any proposed cost share that is included in the approved project budget.
 If the proposed cost share does not materialize during grant performance, MDE may reconsider the legitimacy of the award and take appropriate action as authorized.